Gini Chang: Early life and education

 Born in Macau, Chang obtained her degree in Master of Teaching from the Education University of Hong Kong.
 At age 17, she discovered her love for performing when she was cast in a wemovie promo trailer.
 Chang left her primary school teacher position and moved to Singapore after being scouted on the streets for Star Search 2019.

 Career

 In the Star Search competition, Chang was a finalist and later made her acting debut in the drama series All Around You.

 In 2021, Mediacorp's artiste management arm The Celebrity Agency roped in Chang, Jernelle Oh, Juin Teh and Seow Sin Nee to form the group "4567".

 In 2022, Chang was cast in the 130-episode long-form medical series Healing Heroes, where she played a young aspiring doctor.

 She has been a regular host of #JustSwipeLah and matinee lifestyle show Silver Carnival since 2021 and 2022, respectively.

+In 2026, Chang and Tiffany Ho launched a Cantonese podcast/variety show titled NG Classroom on the YouTube channel "Beyond Gini".